Cwantic/Documentation/Design/Restraints.md

 | Dz | Z direction of the restraint  | - | - |
 | Sp | Translational Spring Constant | kN/mm | Kips/in |

->if Sp is blanck = rigid, which is modeled by using a value of 8.75 x 10^5 N/mm or 5 x 10^6 lb/in.
+>if Sp is blank = rigid, which is modeled by using a value of 8.75 x 10^5 N/mm or 5 x 10^6 lb/in.

     To know the UNIT of the value, just move the mouse over the cell.